 Principal Compliance Manager, LBHF, with assistance from external consultants.

-26.2 Fire safety at the premises is managed by15:

-Housing Service Director, LBHF Housing Services Division.
+26.2 Fire safety at the premises is managed by 14 : Housing Service Director, LBHF Housing Services Division.
 26.3 Is there a suitable record of the fire safety arrangements?
-N/A

-Relevant information (including description of arrangements and deficiencies observed):

-LBHF has a policy incorporating fire safety in purpose-built blocks of flats.

-26.4 Evacuation strategy:

-out:

-Simultaneous evacuation:

-Other (specified below):

-Comment:

-A 'stay put' evacuation policy is considered appropriate.

-26.5 Are procedures in the event of fire appropriate and properly documented, where appropriate?
+N/A Yes V No 26.4 Relevant information (including description of arrangements and deficiencies observed): LBHF has a policy incorporating fire safety in purpose-built blocks of flats.
+26.5 Evacuation strategy: Stay put: Simultaneous evacuation: Other (specified below): 26.6 Comment: A 'stay put' evacuation policy is considered appropriate.
+26.7 Are procedures in the event of fire appropriate and properly documented, where appropriate?
+Yes ✓ No ✓ No ✓

-Yes 🖌 No 🔄

-Relevant information (including description of arrangements and deficiencies observed):

-- In the event of a fire within an individual flat, the occupants would be expected to alert others in the flat, make their own way out of the building using the common escape routes, and summon the fire and rescue service. - Consistent with residential flats of this type, all other occupants of flats not directly affected by a fire should be able to remain in their flats in relative safety, unless, subsequently, their flat becomes affected, or until they are directed to evacuate the building by the fire and rescue service. - This does not imply that residents not directly affected, who become aware of a fire, should not evacuate if they are in any doubt about their safety and wish to leave, and it is safe for them to do so. - It is understood that LBHF have provided tenants and leaseholders with fire safety advice and information on the action to take in the event of a fire. - If an evacuation system for use by the fire and rescue service and/or a fire detection and alarm system, as discussed in 22.5, is installed, the existing fire procedures would need to be reviewed and the fire safety advice provided to residents modified accordingly.
+- 26.8 Relevant information (including description of arrangements and deficiencies observed): - In the event of a fire within an individual flat, the occupants would be expected to alert others in the flat, make their own way out of the building using the common escape routes, and summon the fire and rescue service. - Consistent with residential flats of this type, all other occupants of flats not directly affected by a fire should be able to remain in their flats in relative safety, unless, subsequently, their flat becomes affected, or until they are directed to evacuate the building by the fire and rescue service. - This does not imply that residents not directly affected, who become aware of a fire, should not evacuate if they are in any doubt about their safety and wish to leave, and it is safe for them to do so. - It is understood that LBHF have provided tenants and leaseholders with fire safety advice and information on the action to take in the event of a fire. - When the evacuation alert system for use by the fire and rescue service and the fire detection and alarm system, as discussed in 22.6, is installed, the existing fire procedures would need to be reviewed and the fire safety advice provided to residents modified accordingly.

-15 This is not intended to represent a legal interpretation of responsibility, but merely reflects the managerial arrangement in place at the time of this risk assessment.
+14 This is not intended to represent a legal interpretation of responsibility, but merely reflects the managerial arrangement in place at the time of this risk assessment.